 Clean by blowing through jet.
 Check spark by holding spark plug against cylinder head.
 Clean plug and reset gap to '020"-'025".
 Fit new plug of the recommended type.
+Check magneto contact points and

 Check magneto contact points and adjust if necessary.
-Set to '012"--'015".
+Set to 012"-015".
 Cut-out button sticking.